Key Takeaways

 - Writing it on paper and losing it to fire or water damage

-- Storing it on digital devices is vulnerable to hacks
+- Storing it on digital devices that are vulnerable to hacks

 - Forgetting where you hid it

-- Failing to test a backup until it’s too late
+- Failing to test a backup until it is too late

 - Trusting others who mishandle or steal it